singaround/songbook/songs/catalpa.md

 And they've landed all safe in America\
 And there they are able to cry,\
-“Hoist up the green flag in The Shamrock,\
+"Hoist up the green flag in The Shamrock,\
-Hurrah for old Eire we'll die!
+Hurrah for old Eire we'll die!"

-”So remember those six prisoners colonial\
+So remember those six prisoners colonial\
 And sing all of these verses with skill\
 And remember the whaleship that stole them away\
 And the home that they left on the hill